-The DELTA aluminium fuel unit type A is an efficient and modern oil burner pump, provided with bilateral delivery ports.
-Hub and shaft sizes are manufactured to international standards (EN 225-1), so it can be fitted to every oil burner.

-The pump type A is designed for pumping oil in high pressure oil burners and transfer pump applications.
-Its features allow an easy pump replacement with every other type of oil pump: the same unit is provided with nozzle port in both the left and right sides.
+The DELTA Universal fuel unit is an efficient and modern oil burner pump.
+Since its mounting flange, hub and shaft sizes are manufactured to international standards (EN 225-1), it can be fitted to every type of high pressure oil burner or transfer pump applications.
+Its features allow an easy pump replacement with every other type of oil pump.
+The same unit is provided with bilateral nozzle ports and is suitable for both clockwise and counter clockwise rotation.

-WARNING
+A WARNING